SherwinArellano/kml-nmea-simulator/core/config/README.md

 If neither CLI arguments nor YAML configs are set, then they are considered as "not set" or `None`.

 **TL:DR; CLI args -> YAML -> None**

+## How to add a new configuration?

+1. Edit config.yaml to add the new config
+2. Edit config/cli.py to add the new config (if wanted to have this in CLI as well):

+- Modify the Args class
+- Add new parser argument

+3. Edit `config/app.py` to add the new config:

+- Modify AppConfig
+- (If needed,) create a new module named `XXXConfig`
+  - Export new module in `config/__init__.py`
+- Create its builder helper function and use in AppConfig's initialization